crowci/crow/docs/configuration/autoscaler.md

 Last, there is the option to set arbitrary agent env vars via `CROW_AGENT_ENV`.
 This can be helpful to control logging and other agent-specific settings.
-The values must be passedn as a comma-separated list:
+The values must be passed as a comma-separated list:

 ```yaml
 CROW_AGENT_ENV: CROW_HEALTHCHECK=false,CROW_LOG_LEVEL=debug